espressif/sphinx_rtd_theme/README.rst

 - ``project_homepage`` - URL of the project's main page (GitHub, etc)
 - ``pdf_file`` - URL to the page where the PDF of HTML is stored, relative to the root dir, used for generating the link to download the PDF

+- ``version`` - Standard Sphinx variable, holds the comprehensive version number of the project.
+- ``release`` - This should be the "human readable" version of the ``version``. ``release`` is used in URL slugs, and is used to pattern match inside the Versions file.
+Currently in ESP-IDF docs, ``release`` is generated using similar sanitization rules to RTD (summary: uses the tag name if available, or branch name if available, or falls back to ``version`` otherwise. ``master`` becomes ``latest``, any branch name with a ``/`` in it becomes a ``-``.)

 Versions file
 ^^^^^^^^^^^^^

 The file found at the ``versions_url`` location should be a JavaScript file describing all current versions.
+It is loaded by JavaScript in the theme and used to build the version switching popup in the bottom left.

-It should take this form:
+The file should take this form:

 .. code-block:: javascript